 Each director is expected to be familiar with and follow the Schlumberger BluePrint in Action — our Code of Conduct — and Conflict of Interest Policy.
 If an actual or potential conflict of interest develops, or a situation arises that might give the appearance of such a conflict, the director should immediately report the matter to the Secretary and to the Chair of the Nominating and Governance Committee.
 If a director has a personal, business or professional interest in a matter before the Board or any of its Committees, the director shall disclose the interest to the Board or such Committee, excuse himself or herself from discussions on the matter, and not vote on the matter.

 The proceedings and deliberations of the Board and its Committees are strictly confidential.
 Each director must maintain the confidentiality of all proprietary, privileged or otherwise protected information about the Company and other entities that the director obtains in connection with his or her service as a director, except where the disclosure is required by law.

 Board and Committee Access to Management and Independent Advisors

-The Board and its Committees have full and free access to officers and employees of Schlumberger, and are free to retain legal, financial and other advisors, as they deem necessary or appropriate in the carrying out of their duties.
+The Board and its Committees have full access to officers of Schlumberger, subject to reasonable efforts to avoid disruption to the Company’s business and operations, and are free to retain legal, financial and other advisors, as they deem necessary or appropriate in the carrying out of their duties.
 For purposes of preparing the agenda for Board and Committee meetings, the Chairman and Committee Chairs regularly solicit suggestions from the directors for presentations by executive officers and other senior managers at Board and Committee meetings.
 Any additional meetings or contacts that a director wishes to initiate may be arranged through the Chairman, the Secretary or any Committee chair.

 Non-Executive Director Compensation